bornagojsic/judo/README.md

  ╚════╝  ╚═════╝ ╚═════╝  ╚═════╝
 ```

-A terminal-based todo list application that keeps your tasks organized in lists.
+A terminal-based todo list application.

 ## Table of Contents